Skip to main content

 • A concern may include any situation that impacts a student’s safety, well-being, behavior, relationships, or ability to learn.
 Concerns may involve, but are not limited to, bullying, harassment, intimidation, discrimination, peer conflict, threats, social or emotional distress, or other behaviors that may interfere with a safe and supportive learning environment.

-You do not need to determine whether a situation meets the legal definition of bullying before sharing a concern.
 If something does not feel right, we encourage you to report it so that school staff can review the situation and provide appropriate support.

 A single incident may be serious and require intervention, but may not meet the legal definition of bullying.
 In those cases, schools will still respond with appropriate support, education, and, when necessary, disciplinary action.